| Size |

 Behavior

 White rhinos have complex social systems.
 They spend almost their entire lives within their home range.
 These home ranges vary in size depending on the available resources.
 Unlike most other rhino species that are solitary, white rhinos are often found in groups that can number as high as 14.
-The groups mainly consist of females with their offspring, and sub-adult males.
+Rhino herds will sometimes have sub-adults of both sexes.
+All sub-adults, regardless of sex, will look to find herd mates, and will congregate in larger groups on occasions.
 Adult males are mainly solitary and will confront other bulls that invade their territory.
 These dominant males mark their territory by spreading dung, spraying urine, and scraping the ground with their feet.
 Rhinos need access to water, and frequently wallow in mud to cool off and protect themselves from insects.
 Although they may look fierce, white rhinos in zoos are usually quite docile and become very attached to their caretakers.
 They respond well to training and can easily learn behaviors that will help with their care – such as standing for voluntary vaccines.
 Not very interested in food treats, white rhinos respond very well to petting and attention as a reward during training.

 Reproduction